-The record of stockholders entitled to notice of, and to vote at, the Annual Meeting was taken as of the close of business on February 19, 2008, and each stockholder will be entitled to vote at the meeting any shares of the Company's Common Stock held of record on that date.
-81,586,819 shares of the Company's Common Stock were outstanding at the close of business on February 19, 2008.
+The record of stockholders entitled to notice of, and to vote at, the Annual Meeting was taken as of the close of business on February 19, 2010, and each stockholder will be entitled to vote at the meeting any shares of the Company's Common Stock held of record on that date.
+81,000,451 shares of the Company's Common Stock were outstanding at the close of business on February 19, 2010.
 Each share entitles its holder of record to one vote on each matter upon which votes are taken at the Annual Meeting.
 No other securities are entitled to be voted at the Annual Meeting.

-A quorum of stockholders is necessary to take action at the Annual Meeting.
-A majority of outstanding shares of the Company's Common Stock present in person or represented by proxy will constitute a quorum.
+A guorum of stockholders is necessary to take action at the Annual Meeting.
+A majority of outstanding shares of the Company's Common Stock present in person or represented by proxy will constitute a guorum.
 The Company will appoint election inspectors for the meeting to determine whether or not a quorum is present, and to tabulate votes cast by proxy or in person at the Annual Meeting.
 Under certain circumstances, a broker or other nominee may have discretionary authority to vote certain shares of Common Stock if instructions have not been received from the beneficial owner or other person entitled to vote.
-The election inspectors will treat directions to withhold authority, abstentions and broker non-votes (which occur when a broker or other nominee holding shares for a beneficial owner does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner) as present and entitled to vote for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.
-The election of directors requires a plurality vote, and the approval of the amendment and restatement of the Incentive Award Plan and the ratification of the appointment of Deloitte & Touche LLP as auditors of the Company for 2008 each requires a majority vote, of the shares of the Company's Common Stock present in person or represented by proxy at the meeting.
-Directions to withhold authority and abstentions will have no effect on the election of directors, because directors are elected by a plurality of votes cast.
-Abstentions will be treated as shares voted against the approval of the amendment and restatement of the Incentive Award Plan.
-Abstentions and broker non-votes will be treated as shares voted against the ratification of the appointment of Deloitte & Touche LLP as auditors of the Company for 2008.
+The election inspectors will treat directions to withhold authority, abstentions and broker non-votes (which occur when a broker or other nominee holding shares for a beneficial owner does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner) as present and entitled to vote for purposes of determining the presence of a guorum for the transaction of business at the Annual Meeting.
+The election of directors requires a plurality vote and the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2010 requires a majority vote, of the shares of the Company's Common Stock present in person or represented by proxy at the meeting.
+Approval of the amendment and restatement of the IDEX Corporation Incentive Award Plan requires an affirmative vote of the majority of the votes cast on the proposal, provided that the total votes cast in person or by proxy on the proposal represents more than 50% of all shares of the Company's Common Stock entitled to vote on the proposal, in accordance with NYSE rules.
+Directions to withhold authority and broker non-votes will have no effect on the election of directors, because directors are elected by a plurality of votes cast.
+Abstentions will be treated as shares voted against the approval of the amendment and restatement of the Incentive Award Plan, and broker non-votes will not count toward the total votes cast.
+Abstentions and broker non-votes will be treated as shares voted against the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2010.